hubyhub/cheatsheets/docker.md

-docker run -d     # detached mode, if console closes container still runs docker run -d -p6000:6794 	# p defines portnumber of host-machine and port of container (hostmachine-port can be used only once) docker ps                   # shows you which containers are currently running (and on which port) docker ps -a                # shows you the history (also the stopped containers) docker images               # gives you all images you have locally docker logs containerId     # gives you the logs of the container docker run --name cool-name app:1.0   # --name gives your container a nice name, so you can reference it easier
+docker run -d     # detached mode, if console closes container still runs docker run -d -p6000:6794 	# p defines portnumber of host-machine and port of container (hostmachine-port can be used only once) docker ps                   # shows you which containers are currently running (and on which port) docker ps -a                # shows you all containers, also the stopped ones docker images               # gives you all images you have locally docker logs containerId     # gives you the logs of the container docker run --name cool-name app:1.0   # --name gives your container a nice name, so you can reference it easier